reemus-dev/gitnr/readme.md

 - [Why This Exists](#why-this-exists)
 - [Contributing](#contributing)

-## Installation
+## Install & Update

 ### Linux & Mac

-Run any of the commands below in your terminal to install the latest version of `gitnr`.
+Run any of the commands below in your terminal to get the latest version of `gitnr`.

 **Install system-wide**
 ```sh